Where We Stand: Taxes

 - Pew Charitable Trusts found that 36.2% of all workers don’t have access to an employer-sponsored retirement plan, whether it’s a traditional pension plan or a 401(k) plan.
 For these workers, it’s especially important to contribute to an IRA and to fund a regular taxable account.

-- No major federal tax legislation was passed in 2016.
-But numerous tax proposals have been making the rounds—and there’s a strong likelihood we will see a rewriting of the tax code in 2017.
+- A major rewriting of the tax code is in the works.
 The last big rewrite of the tax code was in 1986, resulting in significant simplification.
 In the three decades since, the tax code has grown increasingly cluttered with new taxes, deductions, credits and special savings accounts.

 Next: Income Tax Basics